agmcoding/aws-cli-commands-examples/cognito-commands-examples/cognito-idp-commands-examples.md

 The `--explicit-auth-flows` option expects a list of authentication flows that the user pool client will support.
 For example: `--explicit-auth-flows "ALLOW_USER_SRP_AUTH" "ALLOW_REFRESH_TOKEN_AUTH" "ALLOW_CUSTOM_AUTH"`

-The `--id-token-validity` option expects an Integer as the id token time limit.
+The `--id-token-validity` option expects an Integer as the ID token time limit.
 For example: `--id-token-validity 1`, where the time unit of it can be specified in the `--token-validity-units` option in the command.

 The `--access-token-validity` option expects an Integer as the access token time limit.